microsoft/dotnet/releases/net471/KnownIssues/534719-Networking.ServicePoint.ConnectionLimit default behavior changed.md

 ## Symptoms
 The limit for HTTP connections per endpoint is controlled by the `ServicePointManager.DefaultConnectionLimit` property.
 This value defaults to 2.
 This can be overriden programatically or in configuration for either specific hosts or for all hosts.
-In the .NET Framework 4.7.1 any usage of HttpClient APIs reverts any host-specific overrides to the default value of 2.
-This can cause applications to run slower or hang when doing multiple, parallel, requests.
+In the .NET Framework 4.7.1, any usage of HttpClient APIs reverts any host-specific overrides to the default value of 2.
+This can cause applications to run slower or hang when doing multiple parallel requests.

 Note: This bug also changes the http://localhost host default from Int32.MaxValue to 2.